-272 Marlborough was designed by architect William Whitney Lewis and built in1883-1884 as the home of iron merchant Nelson Slater Bartlett and his wife, Isabel Hazard (Bullock) Bartlett.
-They previously had lived at 118 Marlborough.
+272 Marlborough was designed by architect William Whitney Lewis and built in1883 as the home of iron merchant Nelson Slater Bartlett and his wife, Isabel Hazard (Bullock) Bartlett.

-The land for 272 Marlborough was the western 26 feet of a 50 foot wide lot purchased from the Commonwealth of Massachusetts on October 30, 1884, after the house was completed, by Nelson Bartlett’s mother, Mary Eliza (Meads) Bartlett, the widow of Matthew Bartlett.
-The land previously had been sold at public auction by the Commonwealth, and Mrs. Bartlett either was the successful bidder or acquired the right to purchase the land from the successful bidder.
-At about the same time, she built her home at 227 Commonwealth, across the alley from 272 Marlborough.
+The land for 272 Marlborough was the western 26 feet of a 50 foot wide lot originally sold by the Commonwealth of Massachusetts in 1880 by privately-negotiated sale (not at public auction).
+Nelson Bartlett’s mother, Mary Eliza (Meads) Bartlett, the widow of Matthew Bartlett, either was the original purchaser or acquired the right to purchase the land.
+She took title to the land from the Commonwealth on October 30, 1884, after the house at 272 Marlborough was completed.
+She lived 227 Commonwealth, across the alley from 272 Marlborough, which was built at about the same time.

 Click here for an index to the deeds for 272 Marlborough, and click here for further information about the land between the south side of Marlborough and Alley 426, from Exeter to Fairfield.